prathameshparit/Multi_Agent_Conversational_Chat/README.md

 ### Conclusion

-This machine learning task assigned by LearnTube by CareerNinja replicates a Typeform-like chat feature using machine learning techniques to collect user information in an engaging and persuasive manner.
+Replication of Typeform-like chat feature using machine learning techniques to collect user information in an engaging and persuasive manner.
 The gathered data is extracted, verified, and stored in a CSV file.
 You can choose to replicate and run the project using the provided GitHub repository or Colab file, and optionally extend it to include REST API endpoints for integration into messaging systems.